switchensemble/switchensemble.github.io/_posts/2020-02-17-miami-frost-school.md

   zip: 33146
 program:
   - composer: George Lewis
-    title:
+    title: Emergent (2014)
   - composer: Charles Norman Mason
-    title:
+    title: new work (2020)
   - composer: Dorothy Hindman
-    title:
+    title: new work (2020)
   - composer: Lansing D McLoskey
-    title:
+    title: new work (2020)
-  - composer: Juan Chattah
+  - composer: Donald Scott Stinson
-    title:
+    title: new work (2020)
   - composer: Shawn Crouch
-    title:
+    title: new work (2020)
   - composer: Juraj Kojs
-    title:
+    title: new work (2020)
 thumbnail: diels_filament-1000x500.jpg
 ---

 The [Switch~ Ensemble] is ensemble-in-residence for the Frost School of Music, alongside distinguished composer in residence George Lewis!
-We'll be performing a concert of works by faculty and a reading session with student composers.
+We'll be performing a concert of new works by faculty and a reading session with student composers.